We Open Our Doors to the World

 That wasn’t the end of our story.
-On August 13 this year, Bishop Thompson confirmed and received nine children of God into our congregation and more than 150 persons of our church family were in attendance.
+On August 13 of 2017, Bishop Thompson confirmed and received nine children of God into our congregation and more than 150 persons of our church family were in attendance.
 This miraculous transformation took place over half a decade, but it all started with one simple act: We opened our doors to the world.

 Christ didn‘t call for us to remain inside the walls of the church.
 He commissioned His disciples to take the Word out into the world.
 And by connecting and serving the people in this community, we continue that Commission today.

 Our renewal can be felt and seen.
 We have more neighbors, friends, and strangers coming into our parish than ever before.
 And, we have a new sanctuary where we regularly celebrate God’s love.

 We haven’t come this far because we all checked the boxes on what we, as a church, agree on.
 Rather than focusing on any one issue, we focused on the values that brought us all here.
 We recommitted ourselves to the mission of our church and our Lord – to love each other and serve all of God’s people.
 In a way, we are all newcomers to the Faith.

 We share our faith stories and express our commitment to God by embracing challenges together.
 Our adult faith formation classes allow us to challenge each other about what it means to walk with Christ.
 It’s a space where we’re not required to agree, but safely have courageous conversations about who we are and who we want to become.
 We’ve built a safe place where we’re free to discuss the front-page issues of our world in a healthy way.
 We’ve committed to each other to have a conversation rather than speak from our own personal pulpits.